GG Allin: Beliefs

 Allin was a self-identified extreme individualist, misanthrope, and anti-authoritarian, promoting lawlessness and violence against police officers in many of his lyrics; his essay, The GG Allin Manifesto, was intended to summarize his personal philosophy.
 He revealed on Geraldo that he believed his body to be a temple of rock and roll, and that his flesh, blood, and bodily fluids were a communion to the people.
-Another reason given for his onstage antics (by Dino, the drummer of his band) was that he wanted to draw a parallel between his actions and "a society that's going crazy with violence".
-He has also said that if he was not a performer, he would probably be a serial killer or a mass murderer.
+Another reason given for his onstage antics, according to Dino, the drummer of his band, was that Allin wanted to draw a parallel between his actions and "a society that's going crazy with violence".
+Allin also said that if he were not a performer, he would probably be a serial killer or mass murderer.

 Allin believed in some form of afterlife.
 He planned to die by suicide onstage on Halloween many times in the late 1980s and early 1990s, but was stopped due to prison sentences around Halloween each year.
 He explained his views on death in the film Hated: GG Allin and the Murder Junkies, stating: "It's like I've got this wild soul that just wants to get out of this life.
 It's too confined in this life.
-I think that to take yourself out at your peak... if you could die at your peak, your strongest point, then your soul will be that much stronger in the next existence."
+I think that to take yourself out at your peak ... if you could die at your peak, your strongest point, then your soul will be that much stronger in the next existence."